 Am I queering the body by pulling it apart into infinite pieces (as well as its void.s)?
 Am I grappling with a form of Utopia where the body is shards that stay separate yet pulse with each other?
 Am I anthropocentric because it's me that re/imagines the body like this, my impulse, my words, my passionate insistence?
 I do not want to look at landscapes without looking at how I am part-of them.
 I do not want to focus on my part(s) but let them wander/hover in dynamic intra-action with all other parts, further ex/imploding into always more matter, parts of particles and volatile voids.

-Trans*formation must be further undone: t. ran / sfor: mat//ion(s
+Trans*formation must be further undone: t. ran / sfor: mat//ion(

 Undoing the self requires exposing the infinity within the electrons of each word, letter, inkblot.
-Undoing the self/terms means infinitely experimenting with each word's radical openness; each as a particle of continuous re/generation; each t. ran / sfor: mat//ion(s further tra.n/s/for.mi/n-g.
+Undoing the self/term means infinitely experimenting with each self's/word's radical openness; each as a particle of continuous re/generation; each t. ran / sfor: mat//ion(s further tra.n/s/for.mi/n-g.